 Please see the PSC Policy and Procedure Manual for a full description of guidelines and procedures in the PSC.
-During all clinical students' second year in the program, they are required to participate in therapy and assessment practicum in the PSC.
-Child and pediatric students are expected to accumulate at least 80 face-to-face therapy hours (starting in the fall) and adult and health students are expected to accumulate at least 100 hours of therapy (starting in the summer).
-Adult and health students will conduct 4 comprehensive assessment cases (typically starting in the fall) while child and pediatric students will complete 7 comprehensive assessment cases (starting in the summer).
-With the exception of involvement with the CAMAT program, no group participation is permitted during the first full practicum year at PSC.
+During all clinical students' second year in the program, they are required to participate in therapy and assessment practica in the PSC.
+Child and pediatric students are required to accumulate at least 80 face-to-face hours with therapy clients (starting in the fall), and adult and health students are required to accumulate at least 100 hours face-to-face hours with therapy clients (starting in the summer).
+Intake, assessment, and group (e.g., CAMAT) hours completed with therapy cases may count toward these hours.
+Adult and health students are required to conduct 3 (unless competency is met after 2 as determined by the student's assessment supervisor) comprehensive assessment cases (typically starting in the fall) while child and pediatric students are required to complete 6 comprehensive assessment cases (starting in the summer).
+With the exception of involvement with the CAMAT program, no group participation is permitted during the first full practicum year at PSC without approval from the PSC Director.